Development of a Clinical Trial Strategy

 Screening and Prioritization of Target Indications to Drive R&D Strategy

 A foreign client had historically pursued the antimicrobial coating applications of its novel silver technology.
 Recently, however, the company gained confidence, through anecdotal evidence and in vitro studies, that the same technology could be employed as a pharmaceutical.
 In order to focus the necessary research and development, Health Advances was hired to help screen potential pharmaceutical applications for the technology.
-Health Advances evaluated a wide range of indications where the client believed it could add the most value, from respiratory to orthopedic to cardiac and more clinical areas.
+Health Advances evaluated a wide range of indications where the client believed it could add the most value, from respiratory to musculoskeletal to cardiac and more clinical areas.
 Subsequent phases of the work delved more deeply into the areas highlighted as promising in this initial screen and further prioritized specific indications, forming the basis for the company's R&D strategy.

 Identification, Evaluation and Prioritization of Target Drugs for a Drug Delivery Company